CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: Evaluation

 \subsubsection{Benchmarks}

-We evaluate \cname{} on two sets of benchmarks.
-We use the set of machine learning kernels from OCC~\cite{occ} to evaluate the CIM system and used these along with PrIM benchmarks suit~\cite{cnm-benches}, the only publicly available benchmarks suit for CNM systems, to evaluate \cname{} on UPMEM.
-PrIM is a collection of memory-bound workloads from various application domains including linear algebra, database, data analytics, graph processing, bioinformatics and image processing.
-For the non-idiomatic PrIM benchmarks, no existing front-end supports translating them into an MLIR representation.
-Therefore, we resort to manual translation for handling them.
+We evaluate \cname{} on two sets of benchmarks. \rev{ For memristor-based CIM accelerators, we are not aware of any hand-optimized benchmark suite that we could use as a baseline.
+Therefore, we use OCC~\cite{occ} as our baseline and compare the \cname{} generated codes with the OCC results.
+For CNM systems, we use the PriM benchmarks suite~\cite{cnm-benches}, the hand-optimized publicly available benchmarks for CNM systems, to evaluate \cname{} on UPMEM. } PrIM is a collection of memory-bound workloads from various application domains, including linear algebra, database, data analytics, graph processing, bioinformatics, and image processing.
+For the non-idiomatic PriM benchmarks, no existing front-end supports translating them into an MLIR representation.
+Therefore, we resort to manual translation to handle them.
 To reduce our engineering efforts, we opt not to translate and evaluate all benchmarks.
 Instead, we've chosen one benchmark from each of the 7 out of 9 categories to showcase the capabilities of our framework and the efficiency of our optimizations across a diverse range of domains.
 For the remaining two categories, they contain a single benchmark each in bioinformatics and sparse matrix multiplication.
-The translation effort for these was substantial, and we didn't observe any notable distinctions in them compared to other workloads.
-For all non-PrIM benchmarks, we start from PyTorch and use its front-end (torch-mlir) to enter MLIR and subsequently CINM.
+The translation effort for these was substantial, and we didn't observe any notable distinctions between them and other workloads.
+For all non-PriM benchmarks, we start from PyTorch and use its front-end (torch-mlir) to enter MLIR and, subsequently, CINM.
 All workloads in all configurations use INT32 data type. ~\\ \textit{mm, 2mm, 3mm:} Generalized matrix-matrix multiplication \texttt{mm}, two consecutive matmuls \texttt{2mm}, and two matmuls and multiplication of their results \texttt{3mm}. ~\\ \textit{Convolution (conv)} is a compute-bound kernel dominating the execution time of most of the ML models. ~\\ \textit{Contraction} is a generalization of matmul to N-dimensional tensors and is used in different shapes in different application domains.
 We use the examples from OCC~\cite{occ}, which were given by the indices involved in equivalent Einstein summation notation.
-These are a larger contraction \texttt{contrl} \(C_{abcd} = A_{aebf} B_{dfce}\), performing two reductions, and two small contractions, \texttt{contrs1} \(C_{ab} = A_{acd}B_{dbc}\) and \texttt{contrs2} \(C_{abc} = A_{acd}B_{db}\), performing one reduction each. ~\\ \textit{MLP} is a fully connected feed-forward neural network with 3 layers each consisting of a matmul followed by addition.
+These are a larger contraction \texttt{contrl} \(C_{abcd} = A_{aebf} B_{dfce}\), performing two reductions, and two small contractions, \texttt{contrs1} \(C_{ab} = A_{acd}B_{dbc}\) and \texttt{contrs2} \(C_{abc} = A_{acd}B_{db}\), performing one reduction each. ~\\ \textit{MLP} is a fully connected feed-forward neural network with three layers, each consisting of a matmul followed by addition.

 In addition to these benchmarks, we use benchmarks from the PrIM benchmark suite~\cite{cnm-benches}.
 These include vector addition (\texttt{va}), matrix-vector multiplication (\texttt{mv}), image histogram long (\texttt{hst-l}), breadth-first search (\texttt{bfs}), select kernel from databases (\texttt{sel}) and time series analysis (\texttt{ts}).